+Name Responsibility

-Name Responsibility Mrs Sandy Gardner Health and Safety Co-ordinator Dr Phil Rudling Educational Visits Co-Ordinator
+Liz Gregory Health and Safety Co-ordinator

+Dr Phil Rudling Educational Visits Co-Ordinator
-- 6.6 Employees also have legal responsibilities to take care of the health and safety of themselves and others, and to co-operate with their employer in order to comply with the law.
-All employees must: - 6.6.1 co-operate with supervisors and managers on health and safety matters;

-- 6.6.2 undertake their work in accordance with training and instructions; - 6.6.3 not interfere with anything provided to safeguard their health and safety; - 6.6.4 take reasonable care of their own health and safety; and - 6.6.5 report all health and safety concerns to an appropriate person (as detailed in this policy). - 6.7 In addition, teachers and other staff have a common law duty to act as any prudent parent would do when in charge of pupils. - 6.8 All pupils and visitors must: - 6.8.1 co-operate on health and safety matters and in particular follow the instructions of staff in the event of an emergency; - 6.8.2 take reasonable care for their own health and safety and that of others at the School; - 6.8.3 observe standards of dress consistent with safety and / or hygiene; - 6.8.4 use and not wilfully misuse, neglect or interfere with anything provided to safeguard their health and safety; and - 6.8.5 report all health and safety concerns to a member of staff.
+- 6.7 Employees (and volunteers) also have legal responsibilities to take care of the health and safety of themselves and others, and to co-operate with their employer in order to comply with the law.
+All employees must: - 6.7.1 co-operate with supervisors and managers on health and safety matters; - 6.7.2 undertake their work in accordance with training and instructions; - 6.7.3 not interfere with anything provided to safeguard their health and safety; - 6.7.4 take reasonable care of their own health and safety; and - 6.7.5 report all health and safety concerns to an appropriate person (as detailed in this policy). - In addition, teachers and other staff have a common law duty to act as any prudent parent would do when in charge of pupils. - 6.9 All pupils and visitors must: - 6.9.1 co-operate on health and safety matters and in particular follow the instructions of staff in the event of an emergency; - 6.9.2 take reasonable care for their own health and safety and that of others at the School; - 6.9.3 observe standards of dress consistent with safety and / or hygiene; - 6.9.4 use and not wilfully misuse, neglect or interfere with anything provided to safeguard their health and safety; and - 6.9.5 report all health and safety concerns to a member of staff.